-To continue in good academic standing, students in Business Administration, Counseling Psychology, Education, English, Forensic Science, Health Education, Humanities, International Peace and Conflict Resolution, Public Health and Doctor of Education are expected to maintain a 3.0 cumulative grade point average.
+To continue in good academic standing, students in Business Administration, Counseling, Education, English, English/Creative Writing, Forensic Science, Health Education, Humanities, International Peace and Conflict Resolution, International Public Relations, Public Health, and Doctor of Education are expected to maintain a 3.0 cumulative grade point average.
 If the cumulative average falls below 3.0, the student is placed on probation and notified by the Assistant Dean of Graduate Studies, in writing, of the conditions that must be met in order to be removed from probation and continue in the program.
 If the cumulative average falls below 2.7, or if a student in good standing receives a grade of “C–” to “F,” the student may be dismissed from the program.

 A student must be in good academic standing with a 3.0 cumulative average in order to apply for admission to degree candidacy.
 If, after admission to degree candidacy, the average falls below 3.0, but no lower than 2.75, the student may be placed on probation.
 If the average falls below 2.75, the student may be dismissed from the program.
 A cumulative grade point average of 3.0 is required for graduation.